smithjd/sql-pet/docs/083-exploring-a-single-table.md

   dbname = "adventureworks")
 ```

-Some queries generate big integers, so we need to include `RPostgres::Postgres()` and `bigint = "integer"` in the connections statement.
+Some queries generate big integers, so we need to include `RPostgres::Postgres()` and `bigint = "integer"` in the connections statement because some functions in the tidyverse object to the **bigint** datatype.

 ## A word on naming

 > You will find that many tables will have columns with the same name in an enterprise database.
-For example, in the adventureworks database, almost all tables have columns named `rowguid` and `modifieddate` and there are many other examples of names that are reused throughout the database.
-The meaning of a column depends on the table that contains it, so as you pull a column out of a table, naming its provenance is important.
+For example, in the *AdventureWorks* database, almost all tables have columns named `rowguid` and `modifieddate` and there are many other examples of names that are reused throughout the database.
+Duplicate columns are best renamed or deliberately dropped.
+The meaning of a column depends on the table that contains it, so as you pull a column out of a table, when renaming it the collumns provenance should be reflected in the new name.
 >
 > Naming columns carefully (whether retrieved from the database or calculated)  will pay off, especially as our queries become more complex.
-Using `soh` as an abbreviation of *sales order header* to tag statistics that are derived from the `salesorderheader` table, as we do in this book, is one example of an intentional naming strategy: it reminds us of the original source of a column.
-You, future you, and your collaborators will appreciate the effort although different naming conventions are completely valid.
+Using `soh` as an abbreviation of *sales order header* to tag columns or statistics that are derived from the `salesorderheader` table, as we do in this book, is one example of an intentional naming strategy: it reminds us of the original source of the data.
+You, future you, and your collaborators will appreciate the effort no matter what naming convention you adopt.
 And a naming convention when rigidly applied can yield some long and ugly names.
 >
 > In the following example `soh` appears in different positions in the column name but it is easy to guess at a glance that the data comes from the `salesorderheader` table.
 >